adrianhelllo/bmshoe/README.md

 ## Configuration

-Configuration variables can be found atop the bmshoe.c file.
+Configuration variables can be found atop the bmconfig.h header file.